-- Understand the traditional knowledge.
-(L2) - Contrast and compare characteristics importance kinds of traditional knowledge.
+- Recognize the social change in traditional knowledge(L4) - Contrast and compare characteristics importance kinds of traditional knowledge.
 (L2) - Analyze physical and social contexts of traditional knowledge.
-(L4) - Evaluate social change on traditional knowledge.
-(L5)
+(L4)

 Unit-II:

 Protection of traditional knowledge: The need for protecting traditional knowledge Significance of TK Protection, value of TK in global economy, Role of Government to harness TK.